SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 A number of configuration properties are passed through (e.g. `Host`, `Port`, `Username`, `Password`, `RequestedHeartBeat`, and `ConnectionTimeout` for example) when setting the equivalent property on the `CachingConnectionFactory`or when using the `RabbitOptions` and a `IConfiguration`.
 To set other properties, you can create an instance of the `RabbitMQ.Client.ConnectionFactory` and provide a reference to it by using the appropriate constructor of the `CachingConnectionFactory`.

->NOTE: The 4.0.x+ RabbitMQ client supports automatic recovery feature.
+>The 4.0.x+ RabbitMQ client supports automatic recovery feature.
 While compatible with this feature, Steeltoe RabbitMQ has its own recovery mechanisms and the client recovery feature generally is not needed.
 Since the auto-recovering connection recovers on a timer, the connection may be recovered more quickly by using Steeltoe RabbitMQs recovery mechanisms.
 Steeltoe RabbitMQ disables the automatic recovery feature unless you explicitly create your own RabbitMQ connection factory and provide it to the `CachingConnectionFactory`.